-During the summer months, Crestone Mountain Zen Center hosts visiting group retreats.
+During the summer months, Crestone Mountain Zen Center hosts visiting group retreats, which are supported by the work of Zen residents.
 The Summer Work Trade program offers short-term residency to those interested in beginning or continuing Zen practice

 The primary commitment of visiting Zen students, as well as long-term residents, is to follow the daily schedule